-HEALTH CONDITIONS AND NEEDS Adults Behavioral/Mental health: inclabuse Stroke Cardiac/Cardiovascular issues Diabetes Hepatitis Opioid addiction Sciatica uding drug Seniors • Alzheimer's • Aging concerns such as pain management • Dementia Children and Youth • Asthma • Food allergies Access to health care: difficult to health care system Economic security Unaffordable housing Substandard housing condition mold, asbestos, or lead painton income neighborhoods.
-Lack of access to healthy food is cheaper while healthy food expensive.
-Food insecurity: lack of access CalFresh, and other publicly for programs.
-Blackout dates for benefit transfer (EBT) funds of federal funding.
-Education needed on: Dementia or Alzheimer's How to be a caregiver Therapy options &amp; available signoups How to navigate the immigra Fear: patients delay surgery due Immunization and Vaccinations are fearful of autism.
-People are uncertain of wher shots and how to pay for the b) Food access and food insecurity which can lead to readmissions.
-Economic security: due to fixed income Transportation lack of access to transportation and decreased capacity to drive. d: junk food lis Children and Youth Food insecurity and healthy food access School meals are primary source of food, quality is questionable.
+SHARP HEALTHCARE PATIENT FAMILY ADVISORY COUNCIL - SUMMARY OF RESPONSES IEALTH CONDITIONS AND NEEDS dults Behavioral/Mental health: including drug abuse Stroke Cardiac/Cardiovascular issues Diabetes Hepatitis Opioid addiction Sciatica Seniors Alzheimer's Aging concerns such as pain management Dementia Children and Youth Asthma Food allergies OCIAL DETERMINANTS OF HEALTH Access to health care: difficult to navigate health care system Economic security Unaffordable housing Substandard housing conditions such as mold, asbestos, or lead paint in lowincome neighborhoods.
+Lack of access to healthy food: junk food is cheaper while healthy food is expensive.
+Food insecurity: lack of access to WIC, CalFresh, and other publicly funded food programs.
+Blackout dates for electronic benefit transfer (EBT) funds due to federal funding.
+Education needed on: Dementia or Alzheimer's How to be a caregiver Therapy options & available support groups How to navigate the immigration system Fear: patients delay surgery due to fear.
+Immunization and Vaccinations: families are fearful of autism.
+People are uncertain of where to get flu Seniors Food access and food insecurity which can lead to readmissions.
+Economic security: due to fixed income Transportation lack of access to transportation and decreased capacity to drive.
+Children and Youth Food insecurity and healthy food access School meals are primary source of food, quality is questionable.
 Access to care is often times delayed.
 Behaviors: access to caffeine energy drinks and coffee is a concern especially in regards to brain development.
-Drugs and Smoking: access to agerestricted substances such as marijuana E-cigarettes and vaping.
+Drugs and Smoking: access to agerestricted substances such as marijuar E-cigarettes and vaping.
 Community and Family Support: school pressure causes children to be stressed.
-Pressured by parents to do extracurricular activities, volunteer work, and sports all in an effort to appl for Ivy League schools.
-Peer pressure
+Pressured by parents to do extracurricular activities, volunteer work, and sports all in an effort to app for Ivy League schools.
+Peer pressure especially copays for families.